15 Things To Do at The Bund (You’re Probably Missing Half)— lived here 1 year

 I hope this guide will help you decide what to do in the Bund!
 Feel free to reach out with any questions.

 Hi!
-I'm Chris, and I lived across Chinese cities for 3+ years (2019-2021): 2 years in Beijing, 1 year in Shanghai, and 1 month in Shenzhen.
-I worked at Chinese companies, traveled to 40+ cities, and tested 100+ hotels.
+I'm Chris.
+I lived in China for 3+ years (2019–2021): 2 years in Beijing, 1 year in Shanghai, plus a month in Shenzhen working at a chinese company.
+I traveled to 38 chinese cities, tested 100+ hotels, and still visit chinese friends regularly.